Rainbow Road: Mario Kart World

+This version of the course contains multiple sections.
+A prelude segment takes place in the Grand Prix where the racers drive from the previous track, Peach Stadium, flying up to Rainbow Road.
+The first is similar to other versions of Rainbow Road.
+The second section has the player "drive" across a river shrouded in clouds.
+The third section is very similar to Mario Kart 8s Rainbow Road, as the player drives through a large satellite.
+The final section of the track contains multiple elements from across the game, and ends with the player gliding into the finish line.

 GameSpot praised the design of the course as "a visual feast", calling this version of Rainbow Road "an all-time great".

 Cultural impact

 Rainbow Road is referenced as a part of an Easter egg included in the programming of Tesla electric vehicles.
 According to Tesla CEO Elon Musk, once a Tesla car's autopilot mode is activated four times in quick succession, the gray road shown on the vehicle's instrument cluster would transform into a colorful path resembling Rainbow Road, with a cowbell tune playing in the background while this mode is turned on.
 In commemoration of Mario Day celebrations for 10 March 2021, Mattel produced a Hot Wheels Mario Kart track set based on the course on 24 June 2021.

 To coincide with the 35th anniversary of Super Mario Bros., an ice cream cake inspired by the track was released by Cold Stone Creamery from 30 September to 15 December 2020.

+Mario Kart: Bowser's Challenge, an augmented reality dark ride featured at Super Nintendo World at Universal Studios Japan, Universal Studios Hollywood, and Universal Epic Universe, takes riders through a variety of locations from Mario Kart 8, including Rainbow Road.